The History of Montres Airain

 The Type 20 chronograph is not the only Airain timepiece that is still known today.
 Airain dive models like the ‘Sous-Marine’ and the 1950’s model Airain ’77’ are still in demand among watch collectors.

 Today we want to give Airain a new life.
-After reviving sister brand Lebois & Co back in 2014 we now want to breathe new life into Montres Airain.
 Starting with a new version of the higly sought after ‘Type 20’ Flyback Chronograph.
 I hope you are as excited as I am!
-Follow us to stay informed of all developments.
+Follow us to stay informed on all developments.
 See you soon!

 Tom van Wijlick